-The last bit of v6 is another common occurence in the book of Judges whenever the people were brought very low and were greatly distressed.
+The last bit of verse 6 is another common occurrence in the book of Judges whenever the people were brought very low and greatly distressed.
 It says, “and the sons of Israel cried to the LORD.”
 They cried to YHVH, because Baal and Asherah, the pagan gods they were worshiping, weren’t delivering them.
 The LORD, YHVH, who brought them out of Egypt, was their last resort.

 And yet, though they deserve their misery, though the only reason they’re turning and crying out to God is because He’s their last resort, amazingly God has compassion and mercy on them and decides to deliver them.

-Well, I find v27 very encouraging, because it doesn’t say that “Gideon leaped to his feet and raced to his dad’s backyard, while he was having a BBQ on the back porch with the neighbors, and in the sight of all just commenced to a tearing and bashing and destroying the altar of Baal and the pole of Asherah.”
-If it said that I’d have trouble identifying with Gideon, I don’t know about you.
-What it says Gideon did sound more like what I probably would have done.
+Well, I find verse 27 very encouraging, because it doesn’t say that “Gideon leaped to his feet and raced to his dad’s backyard, while he was having a BBQ on the back porch with the neighbors, and in the sight of all, just commenced to tearing and bashing and destroying the altar of Baal and the pole of Asherah.”
+What it says Gideon did sounds like what I probably would have done.
 It says, “Then Gideon took ten men of his servants and did as the Lord had spoken to him; and because he was too afraid of his father’s household and the men of the city to do it by day, he did it by night.”
 Gideon trusts God enough to be obedient, but not enough to eliminate his fears.
 God said, “Gideon, you will defeat Midian and deliver Israel.”
-If He completely 100% believed that I don’t think he’d be afraid.
-But he’s struggling with a little bit of doubt.
-But he’s trusting enough to be obedient, to follow God’s guidance though it scares him.
+If He completely 100% believed that, I don’t think he would have been afraid.
+But he was struggling with a little bit of doubt.
+Yet he trusted enough to be obedient, to follow God’s guidance though it scared him.

-v33, “Then all the Midianites and the Amalekites and the sons of the east assembled themselves; and they crossed over and camped in the valley of Jezreel.”
-Their enemies are back for their annual ravaging of the land. v34, “So the Spirit of the LORD came upon Gideon [apparently to give him the courage and boldness to do this]; and he blew a trumpet, and the Abiezrites [that’s his clan, his family] were called together to follow him.
+Verse 33, “Then all the Midianites and the Amalekites and the sons of the east assembled themselves; and they crossed over and camped in the valley of Jezreel.”
+Their enemies are back for their annual ravaging of the land.
+Verse 34, “So the Spirit of the LORD came upon Gideon [apparently to give him the courage and boldness to do this]; and he blew a trumpet, and the Abiezrites [that’s his clan, his family] were called together to follow him.
 He sent messengers throughout Manasseh, and they also were called together to follow him; and he sent messengers to Asher, Zebulun, and Naphtali, and they came up to meet them.”
-News of what Gideon did to Baal’s altar without any consequence has spread.
-That combined with the fact that the idols whom they’ve served have not delivered them for 7 years, and the message of the unnamed prophet, all these things have converted Gideon’s family and much of the nation.
-And Gideon has gone from beating out wheat in a winepress to chief of the nation.
+News of what Gideon did to Baal’s altar without any consequence had spread.
+That combined with the fact that the idols whom they’d served had not delivered them for 7 years, plus the message of the unnamed prophet, all these things had converted Gideon’s family and much of the nation.
+And Gideon had gone from beating out wheat in a winepress to chief of the nation.

 God is awesome!
 And this story illustrates many of God’s characteristics and behaviors that make Him so.
 Notice 4 things that we see in this account about God.
-First of all, as the 1st 10 verses of ch6 illustrates, like a good father will do for his kids when they rebel…
+First of all, as the first 10 verses of chapter 6 illustrates, like a good father will do for his kids when they rebel…

 God will chastise us to turn us back to Him and the way that we need to be living for our own good.